ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ### Clone Snapshot

-Loaded as well as unloaded snapshots can be cloned by the “Clone snapshot“ button.
+Loaded as well as unloaded snapshots can be cloned by the "Clone snapshot" button.
 This is handy in case you want to make some changes to the snapshot (adding a device etc.) but you want to keep the original file as a backup.